in-toto/attestation/spec/v1.0-draft/resource_descriptor.md

 > the resource or artifact that may be useful to the consumer when evaluating
 > the attestation against a policy.
 >
-> The producer and consumer must agree on the semantics, and acceptable
+> The producer and consumer SHOULD agree on the semantics, and acceptable
 > fields and objects in the `annotations` map.
 Producers SHOULD follow the
 > same formatting conventions used in [extension fields].